ray-project/llmperf/README.md

 - timeout: The amount of time to run the load test before killing the process.
 - max-num-completed-requests: The number of requests to complete before finishing the test.
 Note that its possible for the test to timeout first.

+Alternatively, you can pass in a config file containing a list of configurations to run one after the other.
+A sample of the file formatting is available at `BeFOri/src/samle_batch.yaml`

 You can refer to `python token_benchmark_ray.py --help` for these details on the arguments in the future.

 ## Load test